Gouthamraju13/theme-switcher/README.md

 ## 📄 License

-This project is created for learning and technical assessment purposes.
+Created for learning and technical assessment purposes.